 Section 1.
-Membership in this Order shall consist of active members, termed Brothers, limited strictly to the class of persons defined in Section 2 of this Article, and honorary members limited strictly to the class of persons defined in Section 3 of this Article.
+Membership in this Order shall consist of active member, t rmed Brothers, limited strictly to the class of persons d find in Section 2 of this Article, and honorary members limited to the class of persons defined in Section 3 of this Article

 Section 2.
-Eligibility to active membership shall be as follows: All male descendants, whether through the paternal or maternal line, not less than eighteen years of age. of Soldiers, Sallore Sallors or Marines who were regularly mustered and served honorably in, or who were honorably discharged from, the Army, Navy or Marine Corps of the United States of America during the War of the Rebellion of 1861-65; who have never been convicted of any infamous or heinous crime or who, or whose ancestors through whom membership is claimed, have never voluntarily borne arms against the Government of the United States of America.
+Eligibility to active membership shall be as follows: All male descendants, whether through the paternal or maternal line not less than eighteen years of age. of Soldiers, Sallors Sailors or Marines who were regularly mustered and served honorably in, or who were honorably discharged from, the Army Navy or Marine Corps of the United States of America during the Wat of the Receipton of the United States of America.